Last Updated on July 31, 2021 by Grow with Bovees

 Perennials such as Barberton daisies, Agapanthus and Red Hot Pokers are very suitable for rock gardens, not only because their spread can be checked, but because their appearance suits the rocky setting.

-Creeping perennials like Wild Strawberry (Duchesnea), Cerastium (Snow-in-Summer), Santa Barbara Daisy (Erigeron karvinskianus), Pelargoniums and Mesembryanthemum are also suitable, but must be kept in check carefully.
+Creeping perennials like Wild Strawberry (Duchesnea), Cerastium (Snow-in-Summer), Fleabane Daisy (Erigeron Annuus), Pelargoniums and Mesembryanthemum are also suitable, but must be kept in check carefully.

 Try to confine each of them to one spot and do not allow them to spread beyond their allotted area.
 Weed them out ruthlessly if they begin to smother nearby plants.